Cray-HPE/docs-csm/operations/kubernetes/Restore_Bare-Metal_etcd_Clusters_from_an_S3_Snapshot.md

     d5a8e497e2788510, started, ncn-m003, https://10.252.1.9:2380, https://10.252.1.9:2379,https://127.0.0.1:2379, false
     ```

-1. (`ncn-m#`)  After a few minutes, if any cronjobs appear stuck, and/or pods yet to reach the Running state, the conjobs will need to be restarted and the associated pods deleted.
+1. (`ncn-m#`)  After a few minutes, if any `cronjobs` appear stuck, and/or pods yet to reach the Running state, the `conjobs` will need to be restarted and the associated pods deleted.

-    For example, following a successful Bare-Metal etcd cluster restore it can be observed that the kube-etcdbackup,
+    For example, following a successful Bare-Metal `etcd` cluster restore it can be observed that the `kube-etcdbackup`,
-    cray-dns-unbound-manager and sonar-sync cronjobs have not been scheduled for 18 minutes.
-The hms-discovery cronjob at 20 minutes is in the same situation.
+    `cray-dns-unbound-manager` and `sonar-sync` `cronjobs` have not been scheduled for 18 minutes.
+The `hms-discovery` `cronjob` at 20 minutes is in the same situation.

     ```bash
     kubectl get cronjobs.batch -A